raspberrypilearning/comic-character/en/step_7.md

 --- task ---

-Use the `.toggle` function from the `classList` property to toggle (tun on and off) the `light-mode` class selector onto the variable storing the HTML element attribute.
+Use the `.toggle` function from the `classList` property to toggle (turn on and off) the `light-mode` class selector onto the variable storing the HTML element attribute.

 --- code ---
 ---